This giant playground for mountain bikers is about to open 17 miles of new trails

-A munch-anticipated mountain bike trail system near North Bend is scheduled to open later this month, the state Department of Natural Resources announced.
+A much-anticipated mountain bike trail system near North Bend is scheduled to open later this month, the state Department of Natural Resources announced.

 Thanks to state workers and volunteers from the Evergreen Mountain Bike Alliance, the new 17-mile Raging River State Forest mountain bike trail system will open May 19.
 A grand opening celebration including appearances by local leaders, bike demos and a beer garden is planned to start at 10 a.m.